-This is certainly not all the options, but I think you have a good grasp for all the possibilities by now… Other options include TV and Radio ads.
+This is certainly not all the options, but I think you have a good grasp of all the possibilities by now… Other options include TV and Radio ads.

 The Ideal Restaurant Marketing Mix

-With a marketing objective established, a budget allocated, and selecting the marketing channels that are relevant for your business, the next step is creating the mix.
+With a marketing objective established, a budget allocated, and selecting the marketing channels that are relevant to your business, the next step is creating the mix.

 Depending on the marketing objective, determine the best offline or online channels that offer the best chance of success.